This article describes how to calculate an average value from categorical data.

 To do so:

-- Select a variable set from Data Sets.
+- Select a variable or variable set from the Data Sets tree.

-- In the Properties section of the Object Inspector, change the question structure to either Numeric or Numeric - Multi.
+- In the GENERAL > Properties > Structure section of the object inspector, update to either Numeric or Numeric - Multi.